rand-fu/cloudwatch-el/README.md

 ## Description

 Do you love Emacs?
 Do you have to work with CloudWatch?
-Do you find CloudWatch's web UI painful?
-Do you hate leaving Emacs?
-Why suffer the indignity of context-switching to a clunky web interface when the *One True Editor* can handle your logs with the elegance and power you deserve?
+Do you hate context-switching to a clunky web interface when the *One True Editor* could handle your logs with the elegance and power you deserve?

 This package liberates your CloudWatch logs from the AWS console's tyranny, bringing them home where they belong - inside Emacs.

 This started as a collection of functions I wrote for myself that got a little out of hand as I used them more.
-I thought they should be made into a proper package and shared in case it could help or inspire anyone else on their emacs journey.
+I thought they should be made into a proper package and shared for my own education and in case it could help inspire anyone else on their emacs journey.

-(This module provides a CloudWatch logs viewer for Emacs with transient interface.)
+(This module provides a CloudWatch logs viewer for Emacs with transient.)

-## Features
+## Features Overview

 - Interactive log browsing with region support
 - Live tailing and snapshot queries
-- Filter patterns with quick presets
+- Simple filter patterns with quick presets
+- Advanced CloudWatch Insights filters
 - Favorites management
 - Async operations to keep Emacs responsive

+### 🔍 Two Complementary Query Modes:exclamation:

+Because everyone's logs are different.

+#### Basic Filters (Quick & Live)
+Perfect for real-time troubleshooting and simple pattern matching:
+- **Live tailing** - Watch logs stream in real-time
+- **Simple filters** - Quick text or JSON field matching
+- **Instant results** - No query compilation needed

+**Great for:** Debugging active issues, monitoring deployments, watching error streams

+#### CloudWatch Insights (Powerful Analytics)
+Advanced SQL-like queries for log analysis:
+- **Aggregations** - Count, sum, avg, percentiles
+- **Time series** - Bin results by time windows
+- **Sorting & limits** - Find top/bottom N results
+- **Field extraction** - Parse and analyze JSON fields

+**Great for:** Post-mortem analysis, performance investigations, usage reports, audits, etc

 ## Screenshots